Remarks on constructing biharmonic and conformal biharmonic maps to spheres: Constructing conformal-biharmonic between spheres

 from \eqref{eq:condition-alpha-c-biharmonic}.
 Recall that for an eigenmap of degree \(k\) we have \(\lambda=k(k+m-1)\), see Proposition \ref{prop:homo-pol}, such that the above inequality can be rewritten as

 Solving this equation for \(k\) then completes the proof. \end{proof}

 \begin{Bem} For given \(m\) we can always find a \(k\in\N\) such that the constraint \eqref{eq:c-biharmonic-spherical-harmonic} is satisfied.
-Hence, in any dimension we can construct a non-harmonic conformal biharmonic map out of an eigenmap of sufficiently large degree \(k\). \end{Bem}
+Hence, in any dimension we can construct a non-harmonic conformal-biharmonic map out of an eigenmap of sufficiently large degree \(k\). \end{Bem}